Macroscopic localization and collective memory in Poisson renewal resetting: Model definition and main results

-\textit{Model definition and main results}.
 We consider an ensemble of $N$ particles performing CTRW on the line.
 Each particle alternates between waiting periods and jumps, with waiting times $\tau$ sampled from a power-law distribution $\psi(\tau)$ and jump displacements $\xi$ sampled from a kernel $\omega(\xi)$.
 For concreteness, we take

 with $\beta>0$ and survival probability $\Psi(\tau)=(1+\tau/\tau_0)^{-\beta}$; our main results are independent of these specific choices.
 Reset events occur at global rate $rN$: at each reset, selected particles -- see different protocols below -- are instantaneously returned to the origin $x=0$ and their renewal clocks are reset by sampling a new waiting time $\tau$ from $\psi(\tau)$.
 The rate $rN$ is chosen so that in the absence of collective effects, each particle resets at rate $r$.